Kicksecure/security-misc/README.md

 access rights restrictions:

+* Strong Linux User Account Separation.
-* Removes read, write and execute access for others for all users who have home folders under folder /home by running for example "chmod o-rwx /home/user" during package installation, upgrade or pam.
+Removes read, write and execute access for others for all users who have home folders under folder /home by running for example "chmod o-rwx /home/user" during package installation, upgrade or pam.
 This will be done only once per